humanmade/HM-Portfolio/readme.txt

 * Automatic server-side thumbnail generation for all image sizes

 == Upgrade Notice ==

+= 0.9.7 =
+* Rewrote plugin backend to use new WordPress 3.0 custom post types API
+* Rewrote url handling which saves excess queries
+* Fixed Preview Entry in WordPress admin

 = 0.9.6 =
 Fixes images breaking on sites with WordPress in stalled in subdir, adds some more template functions, does not break any backwards compatibility.